 - Adopt Common Performance Metrics: Programs supported through federal legislation such as HEA, WIOA, the Carl D. Perkins Career and Technical Education Act (Perkins) and the Every Student Succeeds Act (ESSA), have unique purposes but oftentimes serve overlapping populations.
 Each law maintains distinctive accountability and performance metrics that, taken together, create a reporting burden for states and institutions while decreasing the value and integrity of the data collected.
-Advance CTE recommends the creation of common measures, where practical, to align workforce and education programs as well as the adoption of related common terminology and measurement methods. - Promote Cross-systems Collaboration: State education systems should support seamless student transitions between the secondary and postsecondary education levels to ensure that they work together collaboratively rather than in isolation.
-To build upon existing state efforts, Advance CTE recommends that future HEA legislation promote a smooth transition to postsecondary education, and ultimately the workforce, by incentivizing program models such as dual or concurrent enrollment, programs of study and career pathways wherever practical. - Develop and Expand Statewide Data System Capacity: The ultimate role of postsecondary education is to prepare students for rewarding careers that promote economic self-sufficiency and align the nation's talent pipeline needs.
-To achieve this, a newly reauthorized HEA must be able to hold programs and institutions accountable for the employment outcomes of their students.
-However, current law restricts the collection of the information necessary to do this and prevents adequate program evaluation of other critical student outcomes.
+Advance CTE recommends the creation of common measures, where practical, to align workforce and education programs as well as the adoption of related common terminology and measurement methods. - Promote Cross-systems Collaboration: State education systems should support seamless transitions between the secondary and postsecondary education levels to ensure that they work together collaboratively rather than in isolation.
+To build upon existing state efforts, Advance CTE recommends that future HEA legislation promote a smooth transition to postsecondary education, and ultimately the workforce, by incentivizing program models such as dual or concurrent enrollment, programs of study and career pathways wherever practical.

+- Develop and Expand Statewide Data System Capacity: The ultimate role of postsecondary education is to prepare learners for rewarding careers that promote economic self-sufficiency and align the nation's talent pipeline needs.
+To achieve this, a newly reauthorized HEA must be able to hold programs and institutions accountable for the employment outcomes of their learners.
+However, current law restricts the collection of the information necessary to do this and prevents adequate program evaluation of other critical learner outcomes.
 To that end, Advance CTE recommends repealing the law's ban on the creation of a student unit record system.
-Relatedly, future legislation should incentivize the development of state longitudinal data systems that enable sharing of data within and among states.
+Relatedly, future legislation should incentivize the development of state longitudinal data systems that enable sharing of data within and among states. - Expand the Scope of Data Collection: Postsecondary programs must continuously evolve to support the needs of learners and guide them to academic achievement and success in the workforce.
+This can only happen if appropriate data is collected and shared across systems.
+Advance CTE recommends expanding the scope of data collected to track short and long-term outcomes of learners in terms of academic attainment and experience in the workforce.
+In addition, Advance CTE recommends disaggregation of data collected to at a minimum reflect race, ethnicity, gender and age.
+This is pivotal to understand the composition of learners and ensure high-quality postsecondary opportunities for all.